tymyrddin/red-app/source/docs/pal/sqli.md

 ### Description

 [This lab](https://portswigger.net/web-security/sql-injection/examining-the-database/lab-listing-database-contents-oracle) contains an SQL injection vulnerability in the product category filter.
-The results from the query are returned in the application's response so you can use a UNION attack to retrieve data from other tables.
+The results from the query are returned in the application's response, so it is possible to use a UNION attack to retrieve data from other tables.

 ### Proof of concept